-Historically, Chile has been the fourth-largest contributor to the Project Bond market in Latin America - accounting for approximately 12% of total issuance volume between 2010 and 2018 with \$5.5BN.
+Historically, Chile has been the fourth-largest contributor to the Project Bond market in Latin America - accounting for approximately 8% of total issuance volume between 2010 and H12020 with \$6.4BN.

-Chile's Project Bond market has been characterized by issuances in the \$200-500MM range, but with occasional offerings as small as \$50MM privately-placed transactions and as large as \$1.0BN 144A / Reg S offerings, for a wide array of assets including toll roads, gas transportation, power generation, and (more recently), power transmission (see Chile Case Study 1).
+Chile's Project Bond market has been characterized by issuances in the \$200-500MM range, but with occasional offerings as small as \$50MM privately-placed transactions and as large as \$1.0BN 144A / Reg S offerings, for a wide array of assets including toll roads, gas transportation, power generation (incl. renewables), and power transmission.

-Growth in the Chilean Project Bond Market has been supported by the country's strong macroeconomic environment and overall stability - as reflected in its credit ratings of A1 / A+ / A (i.e. the highest in Latin America), and noteworthy PPP structure innovations such as the use of government-guaranteed revenue floors and caps designed to help mitigate demand risk, and flexible-term concession mechanisms designed to limit equity downside.
-These mechanisms have proven to be particularly well-suited for transportation infrastructure with revenues relying on userpaid tariffs or tolls.
+Growth in the Chilean Project Bond Market has been supported by the country's strong macroeconomic environment and overall stability - as reflected in its credit ratings of A1 / A+ / A (i.e. the highest in Latin America), and noteworthy PPP structure innovations such as the use of government-quaranteed revenue floors and caps designed to help mitigate demand risk, and flexible-term concession mechanisms designed to limit equity downside.
+These mechanisms proved to be particularly well-suited for transportation infrastructure with revenues relying on userpaid tariffs or tolls.
 For instance, mechanisms where a project's present value of revenue is guaranteed by way of making the concession's term variable (i.e. "Total Guaranteed Revenue" or "MDI") or where if revenue is below a pre-agreed fixed threshold, the government makes up for the shortfall (i.e. "Minimum Guaranteed Revenue" or "IMG") have been used in the past in Chilean toll roads and airports.
 In some instances, both mechanisms have been used in conjunction (see Chile Case Study 2).